 Eliezer prayed for God’s blessing on him so that he could accomplish his master’s will, not so that he could fulfill his own desires.
 Should not the servant of God pray in like manner?

-“And the servant ran to meet her, and said, Let me, I pray thee, drink a little water of thy pitcher.”
+“Then the servant ran to meet her, and said, “Please let me drink a little water from your jar.”
 (Gen. 24:17)

 When Eliezer sees Rebekah, he is eager to find out if she is the one designated by the Lord as the one to be Isaac’s wife.
 He runs to meet her.
 If this verse were written about the typical “servant of God” today, it would likely read more like: